 Financial Aid Process

-Choate uses the Parent Financial Statement (PFS), along with a family's tax returns to determine a fair and equitable grant for every family.
+Choate uses the Parents' Financial Statement (PFS), along with a family's tax returns to determine a fair and equitable grant for every family.

 - Information regarding Choate’s financial aid program, along with specific instructions for applying for aid, will be forwarded to all email addresses on file.